metaterminal/metaterminal.fyi/content/fiction/labyrinth.md

 R was watching closely.
 I admit that I had a hope that my discovery would surprise her in some way.
 Instead she gave a tiny gesture of the hand as if to say, Open it.
 With my other hand I explored the frame on the opposite side, and found a latch.
 The slightest pressure swung the painting, revealing a passage set into the wall.

-“My god!” said the Prefect.
+“My God!” said the Prefect.
 In my fascination I had not paid attention to the others, and only then did their crowding around become apparent.
 I was unsure how to proceed; but with another gesture from R, I climbed through the portal, and into another room.

 Whether by someone’s touch or by counterweight the painting swung back into place behind me, leaving me in a new part of the Labyrinth.
 It was a low, bright room, illuminated by windows on the exterior walls and more glass above – skylights, I thought, except they took up most of the ceiling.
 Plants stood watch on all sides.
 The floor was dusty, and a set of footprints led from where I was standing to the center of the room.
 Aside from the cramped passage in the wall behind me, there was no other way out.